genicsblog/docs/author/creating-a-draft.md

 https://genicsblog.com/draft/how-to-write-a-draft
 ```

+Replace `how-to-write-a-draft` with the sluggified name of your file.

+**A draft is accessible only if someone has its link**.
+This feature is for the authors to preview their posts before they are published and to share with only those whom they want to.

 The slug is defined by the name of the file you made.
-You can preview your changes here, and if needed create new pull requests to publish your changes.
+You can preview your changes here, and if needed create new pull requests to change the content of your draft.

 ## Next Steps